danielvegamyhre/minicache/README.md

 ---------------

 ## Performance
-1. **LRU Cache implemtation ran directly by a test program**: ~4.17 million puts/second
+### LRU Cache implemtation ran directly by a test program: ~4.17 million puts/second

-2. **Distributed cache running locally with storage via gRPC calls over local network**: ~17,000 puts/second (10,000 items stored in cache via gRPC calls in 0.588 seconds when running 4 cache servers on localhost with capacity of 100 items each, when all servers stay online throughout the test):
+### Distributed cache running locally with storage via gRPC calls over local network: ~17,000 puts/second

+10,000 items stored in cache via gRPC calls in 0.588 seconds when running 4 cache servers on localhost with capacity of 100 items each, when all servers stay online throughout the test

 ```
 $ go test -v main_test.go